Where should you go when you’re ravenous, but it’s too hot to go inside?

 The Cross Keys

 It may be a pub, but The Cross Keys is as good at food as it is at beer, and with one of the best beer gardens in town, it’s a great shout when it comes to eating out in the sunshine.
-Now, if you ask us, Sunday is the day to go – it’s never too hot for a proper Sunday roast – but head down any other day and you’ll be treated to an equally tasty selection of food, with creative options for the veggies, like their mushroom pastrami melt.
-Look out for their kitchen takeovers too.
+Now, if you ask us, Sunday is the day to go – it’s never too hot for a proper Sunday roast – but head down any other day and you’ll be treated to an equally tasty selection, from the Cross Keys burger to the crispy belly pork.
+You can also find creative options for veggies, like their beetroot gnocchi and keep an eye out for their kitchen takeovers too.

 The Cross Keys, 107 Water Lane, Leeds, West Yorkshire, LS11 5WD.

 If it’s burgers you’re after, get yourself down to Byron, because they’ve got their own little slice of outdoor space for you to enjoy.
 This is the ultimate people watching destination, as the hoards of shoppers pass by mere metres from where you sit.
-While you watch, tuck into one of their 6oz pink-in-the-middle burgers, like the Smoky which comes loaded with mature cheddar, streaky bacon, crispy onions, shredded iceberg, pickles and chilli BBQ sauce.
+While you watch, tuck into one of their 6oz pink-in-the-middle burgers, like the Big Smoke which comes loaded with mature cheddar, pulled BBQ beef brisket, streaky bacon, crispy onions, shredded iceberg, pickles and chilli BBQ sauce.

 Byron, 9a Lands Lane, Leeds, West Yorkshire, LS1 6AW.